dgoldstein1/git-debugging-workshop/README.md

 The answer is correct, we can see that `commit 1` is working.
 Now we know that our bug was created somewhere in between `commit 1` and the commit `not working`.
 Think for a second: how would you solve this?

 `git bisect` is a nice tool for piecing apart ranges of commits.
-It uses a binary search to locate the commit which first created your bug.
+It uses binary search to locate the commit which first created your bug.
 Let's configure git to start bisecting:

 ```sh